aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/formfield/_index.md

 Gets the default string or a calculation expression of a text form field.

-The meaning of this property depends on the value of the [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType--) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int-) property.
+The meaning of this property depends on the value of the [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int) property.

-When [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType--) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int-) is [TextFormFieldType.REGULAR](../../com.aspose.words/textformfieldtype\#REGULAR) or [TextFormFieldType.NUMBER](../../com.aspose.words/textformfieldtype\#NUMBER), this string specifies the default string for the text form field.
+When [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int) is [TextFormFieldType.REGULAR](../../com.aspose.words/textformfieldtype\#REGULAR) or [TextFormFieldType.NUMBER](../../com.aspose.words/textformfieldtype\#NUMBER), this string specifies the default string for the text form field.
 This string is the content that Microsoft Word will display in the document when the form field is empty.

-When [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType--) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int-) is [TextFormFieldType.CALCULATED](../../com.aspose.words/textformfieldtype\#CALCULATED), then this string holds the expression to be calculated.
+When [getTextInputType()](../../com.aspose.words/formfield\#getTextInputType) / [setTextInputType(int)](../../com.aspose.words/formfield\#setTextInputType-int) is [TextFormFieldType.CALCULATED](../../com.aspose.words/textformfieldtype\#CALCULATED), then this string holds the expression to be calculated.
 The expression needs to be a formula valid according to Microsoft Word formula field requirements.
 When you set a new expression using this property, Aspose.Words calculates the formula result automatically and inserts it into the form field.

 Microsoft Word allows strings with at most 255 characters.

 **Returns:**
 java.lang.String - The default string or a calculation expression of a text form field.
-### getTextInputFormat() {#getTextInputFormat--}
+### getTextInputFormat() {#getTextInputFormat}
 ```
 public String getTextInputFormat()
 ```